Introduction

 import { Component } from '@angular/core'; import { NavController } from 'ionic-angular'; @Component({ selector: 'page-about', templateUrl: 'about.html' }) export class AboutPage { params = { name: 'John Doe', age: '25' }; constructor(public navCtrl: NavController) {} }

-How to Localize Tabs?
+How to Translate Ionic Tabs?

-Localize the Tabs was a bit tricky so we want to share our solution with you.
+Translate or localize the Tabs was a bit tricky so we want to share our solution with you.
 The following is the code we used to localize the Tabs title.

 tabs.html